-The Foundation's equity portfolio includes a private equity investment in a social business seed fund and a combined loan and equity investment in a social business loan fund.
-The equity PRIs are recorded using the net asset value as a practical expedient to fair value based on estimates provided by the investment manager if quoted market values are not readily determinable.
-At December 31, 2022, the Foundation had fulfilled its remaining capital commitments on its PRI equity portfolio.
+The Foundation's PRI portfolio also includes a private equity investment in a social business seed fund, a combined loan and equity investment in a social business loan fund, and an equity investment in a Native-owned and led wind farm project.
+The private equity fund PRI is recorded using the net asset value as a practical expedient to fair value based on estimates provided by the investment manager if quoted market values are not readily determinable.
+At December 31, 2023, the Foundation had no outstanding capital commitments on its PRI private equity seed fund.
+The combined loan and equity investment and the equity investment in the wind farm project are carried at cost, which approximates fair value.